keithmckenzie/adb-fastboot-universal/README.md

-# ADB and Fastboot Universal - 1
+# Easy ADB and Fastboot Universal

 Description:

-This tool allows you to use ADB and Fastboot on android devices.
+This tool allows you to use ADB and Fastboot on Android devices.

 Disclaimer:

-What you do with this tool is up to you I/we will not be responsible if you brick your device.
+What you do with this tool is up to you I will not be responsible if you brick your device.
 By using this tool you agree to these terms.

 -------------------------------------------------------------------